sgpublic/rsshub-cookiecloud/README.EN.md

 This repository is designed to address the inconvenience of updating RSSHub cookies for websites with very short cookie expiration times.

 **Note: This repository does not yet include all cookie synchronization methods.
 You can submit an issue to request support.
-If you want to contribute a new synchronization method, please follow [Contributing](#contributing) to add a new JSON file and create a PR.**
+If you want to contribute a new synchronization method, please follow [Contributing](#contributing) to add a new JS file and create a PR.**

 ## How It Works